OHI-Science/ohi-science.github.io/_posts/2018-10-01-fellowship-expanding-mariculture.md

 author: Iwen Su
 category : news
 tags : [news]
-hidden : true
 ---
-## Mariculture as a Food Provision
+## Mariculture as a food provision

 With a rise in population comes a rise in protein demand.
 As of 2017, seafood consumption reached a new high of 20.3 kilograms of fish per person annually, which is double our consumption of the 1960s.
 In an increasingly crowded world, how do we continue to provide seafood for the global population?